 Q: What are the important dates that I need to know?

-A: The application deadline is Wednesday, October 19, 2011.
-Mini-grant recipients will be notified by Wednesday, November 16, 2011, and will be formally announced in December 2011.
-Activities must be completed by June 15, 2012, or the end of the Spring 2012 semester, whichever is later.
-A brief final report is due at the end of June 2012.
+A: The application deadline is Wednesday, October 22, 2014.
+Mini-grant recipients will be notified by Wednesday, November 19, 2014, and will be formally announced in December 2014.
+Activities must be completed by the end of the Spring 2015 semester.
+A brief final report is due at the end of June 2015.

 Q: Are these mini-grants available to schools and organizations nationwide?

 Q: Are private schools eligible for mini-grant funds?

 Q: Can central office staff submit an application?